yosbelms/getjs/readme.md

 ```

 ## Driven Callbacks
-Driven callbacks are callbacks converted to the breakpoint underlaying architecture, it's akin to **promisifyAll** in Bluebird library.
+Driven callbacks are callbacks converted to the breakpoint underlaying architecture, akin to **promisifyAll** in the [Bluebird](http://bluebirdjs.com/) library.

 ### drive(object?: Function|Object, ctx?: Object): Object|Function
 Converts a callback-based function or an object containing callback-based functions to a function or object ready to be used with `yield get()`.